syncrosim/pysyncrosim/docs/quickstart.rst

     2              core                     core_Pipeline                 Pipeline
     3              core       core_SpatialMultiprocessing  Spatial Multiprocessing
     4  helloworldTimePy   helloworldTimePy_InputDatasheet                   Inputs
-    5  helloworldTimePy  helloworldTimePy_OutputDatasheet          OutputDatasheet
+    5  helloworldTimePy  helloworldTimePy_OutputDatasheet                  Outputs
     6  helloworldTimePy       helloworldTimePy_RunControl              Run Control

-Above, we can see that some Datasheets belong to the ``core`` Packages.
-These are Datasheets that come bundled with the SyncroSim software and are not specific to the ``helloworldTimePy`` Package.
+Above, we can see that some datasheets belong to the ``core`` Packages.
+These are datasheets that come by default with every SyncroSim library and are not specific to the ``helloworldTimePy`` Package.

-If we want to see more information about each Datasheet, such as the scope of the Datasheet or if it only accepts a single row of data, we can set the ``optional`` argument to ``True``.
+If we want to see more information about each datasheet, such as the scope of the datasheet or if it only accepts a single row of data, we can set the ``optional`` argument to ``True``.

 .. code-block:: pycon

-    # View detailed summary of all Datasheets associated with a Scenario
+    # View detailed summary of all datasheets associated with a scenario
     >>> my_scenario.datasheets(optional=True)
           Scope           Package                              Name  \
     0  Scenario              core            core_DistributionValue